A practical guide to filesystems

 Btrfs was meant to be a competitor to ZFS, offering largely similar features, but it failed to reach that goal so far.
 From the beginning, it was riddled with issues.
 The slow bugfixes and unreliable implementation of critical features like RAID 5/6 support made many professional users lose confidence and the popularity and adoption of ZFS has reduced the Btrfs community size, further amplifying the problem.

 It remains under active (albeit slow) development from a small but determined community, with some commercial backing.
 At the moment, it is interesting to play around with, but a poor choice for enterprise or production settings, offering no benefits over ZFS.
+That said, it's GPL license allows it to be built into the kernel directly, so it has some applications for scenarios that don't need enterprise features, like desktops and less critical servers.

 Honorable mentions